-The SMB Cohort is composed of diverse students representing an intersection of global crossroads.
+The SMB Cohort comprises diverse students representing an intersection of global crossroads.
 Students come from near and far to grow and to learn together through deep engagement in coursework and conversation.
-The SMB Area of Focus hosts a Summer Intensive for immersive exposure to SMB coursework, where the Cohort is initiated.
-Life-long community and kinship is forged.
+The SMB Area of Focus hosts a Summer Intensive for immersive exposure to SMB coursework, where the Cohort is initiated, and life-long community and kinship are forged.
 The Journey through the SMB Area of Focus concludes during the Spring Ceremony the following year.